radumarias/rencfs-daemon/README.md

 stable release.
 > It's mostly ideal for experimental and learning projects.**

-An encrypted file system in Rust that mounts with FUSE on Linux.
+An encrypted file system in Rust that is mounted with FUSE on Linux.
 It can be used to create encrypted directories.

 It uses [rencfs](https://github.com/radumarias/rencfs) and can be installed as a systemd service and configured via YAML files.